Best daily deals

 As far as inexpensive ANC headphones go, the JLab JBuds Lux ANC are one of the best of 2024.

 The JBuds Lux ANC provides effective active noise cancelation that significantly reduces ambient noise, especially in the higher frequencies.
 The sound quality is quite good, with an engaging bass-forward tuning that helps music cut through external noise.
 An app allows customizing the EQ as well.
 Battery life is excellent at over 44 hours per charge.
-USB-C charging with quick charge support is a premium feature at this price point.
+USB-C charging with quick charge support is a premium feature at this price point — as is the audio over USB feature.
 Call quality is perfectly adequate for a Bluetooth headset in all but the windiest conditions.

 Overall, the JLab JBuds Lux ANC punch well above their weight, offering tremendous bang for your buck in an affordable noise canceling headphone package.
 They are an outstanding budget option.